 Last, but not least, let’s look at page views per visitor:

-The bounce rate is clearly higher in every industry, ranging from 1.5 to 3.15 times higher.
+The desktop page views per visitor is clearly higher in every industry, ranging from 1.5 to 3.15 times higher.

 How can we use this data to inform our digital marketing strategy?
 Some of the top observations and ideas I have are as follows: